-Quanta identified several trends in the electric utility sector that make this an exciting time: (1) An energy bill that addresses some of the transmission line issues is getting closer to becoming a reality, (2) increased spending by many of its customers who have strengthened their balance sheets over the past several quarters and (3) increasing interest in outsourcing as a way to reduce costs or keep costs low.
+There are three major trends in the electric utility sector that make this an exciting time for Quanta: (1) a comprehensive energy bill, certain sections of which address the state of the power delivery system, was signed by the President on August 8, 2005, (2) increased spending by many of its customers who have strengthened their balance sheets and overall financial health over the past several quarters and (3) increasing interest in outsourcing as a way to reduce costs while maintaining quality service to the customer.

-In late April 2005, the House passed a comprehensive energy bill with a 249 to 183 vote.
-In addition to addressing the nation's dependence on foreign sources of oil and the ability to drill in Alaska, the bill is aimed at improving the nation's electric transmission capacity, reliability and promoting investment in the nation's energy infrastructure.
+Among other things, the energy bill is aimed at improving the nation's electric transmission capacity, reliability and promoting investment in the nation's energy infrastructure.
 Specifically, the bill establishes a self-regulating reliability organization that will enforce mandatory reliability rules on all market participants, with oversight by the FERC.

-As a result, Quanta expects utilities to evaluate the condition of their infrastructure more closely and act on much needed upgrades to meet the higher reliability standards.
 The bill also grants the FERC limited backstop citing authority for critical transmission projects if states do not act.
 The bill also designates the Department of Energy as the lead agency to help streamline the federal permitting process for transmission facilities.
 These two elements of the bill should contribute to a streamlined, smoother and shorter permitting process, which should make investment in the nation's transmission system more attractive.